 We already addressed this in our previous blog about the app development timeline.

-3. What technologies are used to develop mobile apps?
+3. What technologies are used in app development process?

 The main programming languages for creating Android mobile apps include Java, Kotlin, Python, R programming, C++, HTML5, and C#.
 Programming languages, including Swift, Objective-C, C#, and HTML5, power iOS mobile apps.